 - (2) Satellite Dish Greater than 80 inches.
 A satellite dish that is greater than 80 inches in diameter that is not located within a required setback and is screened from view from any public right-of-way and Residential District. - iii.
 Undergrounding Required.
 All wires and/or cables necessary for operation of an antenna shall be placed underground or attached flush with the surface of the building or the structure of the antenna. - 2.
 Any antenna or wireless communications facility that is exempt from local regulation pursuant to the rules and regulations of the Federal Communications Commission (FCC) or a permit issued by the California Public Utilities Commission (CPUC).
-The owner or operator of such facility shall provide the Director with a copy of a current FCC or CPUC permit or a copy of applicable FCC regulations prior to its installation. - 3.
-Minor modifications to existing wireless facilities, including replacement in-kind or with smaller or less visible equipment, that meet the standards set forth in this Section and will have little or no change in the visual appearance of the facility.

-3.4.
-Facilities located on City owned property.

-- B. Permit Requirements.
+The owner or operator of such facility shall provide the Director with a copy of a current FCC or CPUC permit or a copy of applicable FCC regulations prior to its installation. - Minor modifications to existing wireless facilities, including replacement in-kind or with smaller or less visible equipment, that meet the standards set forth in this Section and will have little or no change in the visual appearance of the facility. - 3.4.
+Facilities located on City owned property. - B. Permit Requirements.
 At the sole discretion of the Director, technical information submitted as part of a project application may be referred to a technical professional retained by the City to provide independent peer review of information for consistency with the requirements of this Chapter.
 The applicant shall pay the reasonable actual cost and a reasonable administrative fee for hiring a technical professional to provide peer review. - 1.
 Co-located Facilities.
 Permitted by right when proposed to be co-located on a facility that was subject to a discretionary permit issued on or after January 1, 2007 and an environmental impact report was certified, negative declaration or mitigated negative declaration was adopted, or an exemption was issued for the wireless telecommunication collocation facility in compliance with the California Environmental Quality Act and the collocation facility incorporates required mitigation measures specified in any applicable environmental impact report, negative declaration, or mitigated negative declaration. - Public Uses and Property.
-Permitted by right when located on public property and/or located in public uses or the parcel on which a public use is located.
+Permitted by right when located on public property and/or located in public uses or the parcel on which a public use is located. - 3.
+Stealth Facilities. - a.
+Nonresidential Districts.
+Stealth facilities in which the antenna and the support equipment are hidden from view in a structure or concealed as an architectural feature, are permitted in all nonresidential districts subject to Administrative Use Permit approval.